CharlesPDX/fuzzy-artmap/readme.md

 Examples of usage can be seen in the tests and the `circle_test.ipynb`, `circle_square_test.py`, `spiral_test.ipynb` files.

 # Implementation Notes
-Both implimentations of the Fuzzy ARTMAP algorithm are based on [Carpenter, G. A., Grossberg, S., Markuzon, N., Reynolds, J. H. and Rosen, D. B. (1992) "Fuzzy ARTMAP: A Neural Network Architecture for Incremental Supervised Learning of Analog Multidimensional Maps"](https://open.bu.edu/bitstream/handle/2144/2071/91.016.pdf)
+Both implementations of the Fuzzy ARTMAP algorithm are based on [Carpenter, G. A., Grossberg, S., Markuzon, N., Reynolds, J. H. and Rosen, D. B. (1992) "Fuzzy ARTMAP: A Neural Network Architecture for Incremental Supervised Learning of Analog Multidimensional Maps"](https://open.bu.edu/bitstream/handle/2144/2071/91.016.pdf)
 IEEE Transactions on Neural Networks, Vol. 3, No. 5, pp. 698-713.
 The procedural implementation (`procedural_fuzzy_artmap.py`) is specifically based on [fuzzyartmap_demo.m](https://www2.bcs.rochester.edu/sites/raizada/Matlab/Neural_nets/fuzzyartmap_demo.m) from [here](https://www2.bcs.rochester.edu/sites/raizada/matlab-neural-nets.html) by [Dr. Rajeev Raizada](https://rajeevraizada.github.io/index.html), with some modifications for registering the committed nodes, changing the row/column major ordering for `numpy` vs. matlab, and changing to be a little more Python idiomatic.